taylorljovi/yardly-clone/README.md

 # Yardly clone

-Clone of a Lawn mowing service website and it service order app
+Clone of a Lawn mowing service website and it service order app built with ReactJs

 ## Running